 Experience and expertise: BSc Comp Sci.
 Callum is an IT industry veteran of 20+ years with broad experience across all aspects of solution and software design, delivery and maintenance.
 Callum has participated in and/or led over 300 successful project deliveries and personally originated 2 off-the-shelf software systems widely used in the market today.
 Callum is a Director at Levo Digital Pty Ltd (part of the Clemenger Group), Debtrak Pty Ltd (debt collection software) and Renewtrak Global Services Pty Ltd (a renewals SAAS innovation).
 Levo built the new Bendigo Bank website on Episerver.

 Special responsibilities: Marketing Committee, HR Committee

-Name: John Stephen Dakin

-Title: Non-executive director (appointed 28 March 2022)
+Name: John Stephen Dakin Title: Non-executive director

-Experience and expertise: John holds a Bachelor of Business (Accounting) UTS.
-FCPA.
-Senior Executive Course commercialisation and scientific facilities.
+Experience and expertise: John holds a Bachelor of Business (Accounting) from UTS and is a graduate of the